 As the last of ten kids, I was nicknamed "The Caboose."
 Being part of a large and loving family defined me as a person.
 I always had someone to listen to me tell stories, which provided me with lots of encouragement, something that can overcome a lack of raw talent.

 During my time in graduate school, I began teaching and found that I loved it dearly.
 After leaving Lake Charles, I was an instructor at Cape Fear Community College in Wilmington, North Carolina.
 This is an especially important place for me because it's where I met my wife, Beth, who changed the course of my life.
 Just as this new life was taking shape though (in a plot twist that any decent workshop would rightly ridicule), I ended up being drawn back to Louisiana, replacing my old professor in the MFA program.
 Eventually I became director of the program that very nearly--and with good cause--rejected my initial application.
-My time at McNeese has been amazing.
-I've met a host of talented authors like Ron Carlson, Tim Gautreaux, ZZ Packer, and Antonya Nelson.
-Running the graduate fiction workshop has been singularly gratifying.
-I've had a chance to work with exceptional emerging writers, and seeing them grapple with their own work, being a midwife of sorts to short stories and novels, has been the thrill of my professional career.
+My time at McNeese was amazing.
+I met a host of talented authors like Ron Carlson, Tim Gautreaux, ZZ Packer, Michael Knight, and Antonya Nelson.
+Running the graduate fiction workshop was singularly gratifying.
+Every day, I had a chance to work with exceptional emerging writers, and seeing them grapple with their own work, being a midwife of sorts to short stories and novels, was a delightful thrill .

 Copyright 2010 Neil Connelly.
 All rights reserved.